-Coronavirus cases have been diagnosed in pupils and staff in several schools across Tayside and Fife.
+Coronavirus cases have been diagnosed in pupils and staff in numerous schools across Tayside and Fife.

-There have been a total of 122 cases in staff, pupils and community contacts in Dundee, Perth and Fife.
+There have now been at least 132 cases in staff, pupils and community contacts in Dundee, Perth, Angus and Fife.

-Dundee has had the most cases with a total of 50 from primary, secondary and nursery schools across the city.
+Dundee has had cases in at least 13 primary, secondary and nursery schools across the city.

-Fife has had 68 cases in or linked with 31 separate schools and nurseries so far and Perth and Kinross has four cases in four schools.
+Fife has seen one or more cases in or linked with 42 separate schools and nurseries so far and Perth and Kinross has had cases in five schools.